shredthaGNAR/list-of-my-starred-repos/README.md

 * [zai-org/CodeGeeX2](https://github.com/zai-org/CodeGeeX2): CodeGeeX2: A More Powerful Multilingual Code Generation Model
 * [CodeverDotDev/codever](https://github.com/CodeverDotDev/codever): Bookmarks, Snippets and Notes Manager for Developers & Co (website)
 * [jcv8000/Codex](https://github.com/jcv8000/Codex): A free note-taking software for programmers and Computer Science students
+* [coinpaprika/coinpaprika-api-swift-client](https://github.com/coinpaprika/coinpaprika-api-swift-client): This library provides convenient way to use Coinpaprika.com API in Swift.
 * [ZizhengYang/Collection-Obsidian-Templates-Snippets](https://github.com/ZizhengYang/Collection-Obsidian-Templates-Snippets): This is a document collecting or different `Obsidian` snippets, how to write, how to use and how to expand
 * [CollectionBuilder/collectionbuilder-gh](https://github.com/CollectionBuilder/collectionbuilder-gh): A framework for creating digital exhibits from a folder of files and a spreadsheet.
 See Readme below for instructions to get started!
 * [iShopifyExpert/color-swatches-as-sepreate-products](https://github.com/iShopifyExpert/color-swatches-as-sepreate-products): None